jiho/chroma/README.md

 chroma
 ======

-`chroma` is a package for parsing and formating colors in various specifications, manipulating colors, and creating nice color scales and palettes.
+`chroma` is a [R](https://www.r-project.org) package for parsing and formating colors in various specifications, manipulating colors, and creating nice color scales and palettes.
+Much of the functionality is based on the excellent [chroma.js](https://github.com/gka/chroma.js/) javascript library by [Gregor Aish](http://driven-by-data.net).

 Installation
 ------------